ike5/sqlize/README.md

 - `/deleteallmydata`
     - `/areyousure`
 - `/showusercheckins`   shows 10 most recent checkins by everyone
-- `/inserttestcheckins` for current user only
-- `/imstudying`         this can be done automatically in the future
 - `/whoisstudying`      displays everyone online who is contributing to your list of students
 > - `/keepmeaccountable`
 > initiates a push to all people who are online, who can then click a button to show their support.